-Seniors wishing to visit colleges or universities during the school day at a particular post-secondary institution which they may attend after graduation will be allowed two (2) college visits to count as a school activity and not affect attendance.
-Additional visits can be arranged (up to 5) with administrative approval.
-Juniors will be allowed one (1) college visit to count as a school activity and not affect attendance with an additional visit upon administrative approval.
+Seniors and juniors wishing to visit colleges or universities during the school day at a post-secondary institution which they may want to attend after graduation will be allowed two (2) college visits to count as a school activity and not affect attendance.
+Additional visits must receive administrative approval.
 YOU MUST PLAN THIS VISIT ONE WEEK IN ADVANCE AND HAVE ALL SCHOOL WORK THAT WILL BE MISSED THAT DAY MADE UP IN ADVANCE.
 COLLEGE VISIT FORMS MUST BE PICKED UP FROM THE COUNSELOR OR PRINCIPAL.
 Parents are encouraged to be in attendance when the student makes their visit.
-A visit to a school without following these guidelines will count as an unexcused absence.
+A visit to a school without following these guidelines will count as an absence.